olga-demidko/documentation/docs/guide/introduction/deployment-options.md

 ### Overview
 Unlike the standard SaaS offering that uses a multi-tenant architecture for the databases and static network configurations, the Private Cloud provides a completely separate, configurable cloud environment for your organization.

+> [!WARNING|label:Important]
-!> **Important:** IMPORTANT: The private cloud instance is hosted on the NeuraLegion infrastructure.
+The private cloud instance is hosted on the NeuraLegion infrastructure.

 The Private Cloud’s separate, non-multi-tenant environment offers the following benefits over a standard SaaS environment –
 * Separate databases at the instance level.
 Standard SaaS only accommodates some databases at a logical level.